yhomarys-qa/qa-portfolio/02-Test-Cases/Search/TC-006_Search_Product_By_Price_To_Unauthenticated_Users.md

 ## ✅ Expected Result

-The system must display a "No results found" message if no products are associated with the entered price
+The system must display a "No results found" message